People

 RTRC Co-investigator

-Dr. Shea is Professor of Health Policy and Management in the Gillings School of Global Public Health and Adjunct Associate Professor of Social Medicine in the School of Medicine, Research Fellow at the Cecil G. Sheps Center for Health Services Research, and Co-Director for Implementation Science in the North Carolina Translational and Clinical Sciences Institute at the University of North Carolina-Chapel Hill.
+Dr. Shea is Professor of Health Policy and Management in the Gillings School of Global Public Health and Adjunct Associate Professor of Social Medicine in the School of Medicine.
+He also serves as Director of the PhD program in Health Policy and Management, Research Fellow at the Cecil G. Sheps Center for Health Services Research, and Co-Director for Implementation Science in the North Carolina Translational and Clinical Sciences Institute at the University of North Carolina-Chapel Hill.
 His research focuses on the implementation of telehealth and other innovations in health organizations.

 Jean Talbot, PhD, MPH